Written by Rachael Kraft (Updated 4/3/2023)

-Every once in a while, a trailer rolls out of our factory that is just a little extra special.
+Every once in a while, a Custom Horse Trailer with Living Quarters rolls out of the Double D Trailers factory that is just a little extra special.
 It’s got those personal design touches and luxury elements that make our readers’ hearts glow with joy… and maybe a touch of envy.

 Robin, thanks so much for talking with us today!
 Can you share a little about your horses and riding background?

 Yes, I have four horses.
 My young one is actually a little sport pony.
 He’s a Welsh Westphalian Cross who is four and just under 14.3 hands.
 Then, I have two older horses who are Oldenburg Mares.
 One of them is just under 16 hands, long, and big bodied.